tenoob/CNN_project/README.md

 9.  run tox for testing your package
 10. Update the dvc.yaml
 11. run "dvc repro" for running all the stages in pipeline

+#what dvc does?
+it has stages(stages) and in each stage there are commands(cmd) and dependencies(deps) which generate some output(outs)

+during first use do *dvc init* to iitialize dvc then it will creage a .dvcignore and .dvcyaml

+for next time execution - dvc repro

+dvc dag ->cmd to view how the stages and deps are connected